Davide255/LVIE/README.md

 We are currently developing a photo editor thanks to the power of rust language and the slint ui framework!

 ## Features
-(marked checkboxes are completed and working, maybe they still aren't abviable with the graphical interface)
+(marked checkboxes are completed and working, maybe they still aren't aviable with the graphical interface)

 ### Color Spaces
 This editor can work with the following color spaces: